-These Are the Best Chicken Wings in Your State
+The Best Chicken Wings in Every State

 Back in 1964, Teressa Bellissimo—who was the co-owner at the now-famous Anchor Bar—cooked up some leftover wings in a peppery hot sauce as a late-night snack for her son and his friends.
 The wings, a part of the chicken usually tossed in a stockpot to make broth, were such a hit that they ended up on Anchor Bar's menu the next day, plated with celery slices and bleu cheese.